-- You raised any crops or had any livestock or poultry on this place in 1982, complete the report. - b.
-All your land was operated by a renter or sharecropper, complete item 6 (name and address of renters), skip to and complete section 29, and explain briefly, "All land rented out," etc. Mail form in return envelope. - c.
-You did not have any agricultural activity on owned or rented land in 1982, complete section 29 and explain briefly, such as 'retired,' 'sold farm,' and date.
-Give name and address of current operator if known nd return form
+a.
+You raised any crops or had any livestock or poultry on this place in 1982, complete the report.

+- b.
+All your land was operated by a renter or sharecropper, complete item 6 (name and address of renters), skip to and complete section 29, and explain briefly.
+"All land rented out," etc. Mail form in return envelope. c.
+You did not have any agricultural activity on owned or rented land in 1982, complete section 29 and explain briefly, such as "retired." "sold form," and date.
+Give name and address of current operator if known and owner torm. and return form.